-English 109/110 is restricted to students in the Educational Opportunity Program (EOP), TRiO Student Support Services (SSS), CAMP (College Assistance Migrant Program), and Student Athletic Academic Services (SAAS).
+English 109/110 is restricted to students in the Educational Opportunity Program (EOP), TRiO Student Support Services (SSS), CAMP (College Assistance Migrant Program), the Champions Program, and Student Athletic Academic Services (SAAS).

 Educational Opportunity Program (EOP)